needle-mirror/com.unity.netcode/Documentation~/testing/playmode-tool.md

 | __Auto Connect Address (Client only)__ | Specify which server address a client connects to.
 This field only appears if you set __PlayMode Type__ to __Client__.
 If you're not using auto connect functionality, your code needs to call `ClientServerBootstrap.IsEditorInputtedAddressValidForConnect` and manually connect to the output `NetworkEndpoint`. |
 | __Auto Connect Port (Client only)__ | Override and/or specify which port to use for both listening (server) and connecting (client) |

 When you enable network emulation, Unity forces the Unity Transport's network interface to be a full UDP socket.
-Otherwise, Unity uses an IPC (Inter-Process Communication) connection when both client and server worlds exist in the same process.
-Refer to [`IPCAndSocketDriverConstructor`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IPCAndSocketDriverConstructor.html) for more information.
+Otherwise, Unity uses an IPC (intra-process communication) connection when both client and server worlds exist in the same process.
+Refer to [`IPCAndSocketDriverConstructor`](xref:Unity.NetCode.IPCAndSocketDriverConstructor) for more information.

 > [!NOTE]
-> Unity uses `AutoConnectAddress` and `AutoConnectPort` when it automatically connects the client to a server in client-only mode, and overrides the values set in the [`ClientServerBootstrap`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ClientServerBootstrap.html).
+> Unity uses `AutoConnectAddress` and `AutoConnectPort` when it automatically connects the client to a server in client-only mode, and overrides the values set in the [`ClientServerBootstrap`](xref:Unity.NetCode.ClientServerBootstrap).
 However, Unity ignores these fields when the bootstrap sets `AutoConnectPort` to 0.
 You can use the __Connect__ button in the PlayMode Tools window to force the connection to the target `AutoConnectAddress` and `AutoConnectPort`.

 ### Initialize the network emulator from the command line